We are always being asked what do we feed our dogs, how much, how often, how to tell if your dog is underweight, overweight.

 There is no real set in stone rule to feeding dogs, every dog is different so the diet may need to be adjusted for individuals within one household, similar to the way humans eat.
 One person can eat a entire cake daily and not put on weight, another person has to just think about eating the cake and a couple of kilos are gained!

 We feed a complete BARF (Bones and Raw Food) diet here.
-Even when away for shows, our dogs still receive the Raw food, just means another esky full of chicken frames for them.
+Even when away for shows, our dogs still receive the Raw food, just means another esky full of meat, bones etc for them.

 We source 95% of our dogs food from Canine Country.
 I have been using them for approx. 10 yrs.
 Some odd items are purchased elsewhere as we find it.

 We feed a variety of BARF Minces, Composite Red, Composite White, Duck, Beef, Aussie, Turkey, Lamb and Inner Health over the meals.

 Added to our Mince & Chunk Meals - Eggs, Liver (Beef, Lamb, Pork), Offal (Canine Country Goat & Kangaroo Offal mix), Weasand, Giblets, Tuna.

 The type of bones we feed are as follows: Turkey Necks, Lamb Necks, Beef Brisket, Lamb Brisket, Roo Tails, Whole Large Fish, Pork Soft Bones.

 The type of chunks we feed are as follows: Beef, Lamb, Emu, Camel